epsilonrt/ZigbeePilotWireControl/README.md

 }
 ```

-The complete example code can be found in the `examples/VirtualPilotSerial` folder of this repository.
-Other examples demonstrate using an RGB LED or real pilot wire output control.
+The complete example code can be found in the [`examples/VirtualPilotSerial`](https://github.com/epsilonrt/ZigbeePilotWireControl/tree/main/examples/VirtualPilotSerial) folder of this repository.
+Other examples demonstrate using an RGB LED.

 ## Temperature and Electric Metering